 3. The right position for the candle during meditation

 The candle should be positioned at eye-level or just below eye-level to ensure you do not strain both looking up or below and even having to bend your back.
 Have it located 50 to 90cm from you at a most comfortable distance for you.
 Having it closer will make it too bright and a distraction to you.

 4. Position yourself comfortably

 You should sit comfortably in a position you will not fidget much.
-You can take the full lotus position or any of its variant or sit on a chair while straightening your back and feet firmly placed on the floor.
+You can take the full lotus position or any of its variants or sit on a chair while straightening your back and feet firmly placed on the floor.
 However, your hands should be relaxed on your laps.

 5. Focus on the flame

 Focus on the candle flame and let it fill your mind.
 Your eyes may begin to shed tears, but it will fade after a while.
-However, only do it for as long as it is naturally comfortable for you especially during the first session.
+However, only do it for as long as it is naturally comfortable for you, especially during the first session.

 6. Begin your meditation

 As your focus on the flame grows, start breathing in a slow pattern through your nose but with long inhaling and exhaling.
 Take in every aspect of the flame to help empty thoughts from your mind.
 Allow yourself to be lost in the flame and every time your mind wanders, acknowledge the thoughts but bring your mind back to the flame.

 Related reading: New to Meditation?
 Here are the Major Mistakes you can make